RobbieZhao/Notes/Econometrics.md

    - E(U|X) = E(U).
 This is stronger than uncorrelation and weaker than independence.
      - We need the "idea" that U and X are uncorrelated.
 If part of X is in part of U, then we can't isolate X's effect.
      - But uncorrelation only measures linear dependence.
 Even if U and X are uncorrelated, they can still be largely dependent.
      - Mean independence suffices for our purposes.
-Independence is too strong a assumption.
+Independence is too strong an assumption.
  - E(U|X) = 0 also means E(Y|X) = &beta;<sub>0</sub> + &beta;<sub>1</sub>X, which, geometrically, means the Y values are distributed evenly on both sides of the modeling line.
  - Calculate the estimates:
    - E(U) = 0 & E(U|X) = 0.
 Replacing the expection with averages.